puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 You may also build artemis from [source](https://github.com/puffycid/artemis).
 In order build artemis you will need to install the Rust programming langague.
-In addition, you will need to install cmake in order to compile zlib dependency
+In addition, you will need to install cmake in order to compile the zlib dependency

-Instructions to install Rust can be found on the
+- Instructions to install Rust can be found on the [Rust Homepage](https://www.rust-lang.org/).
-[Rust Homepage](https://www.rust-lang.org/).

-Cmake can be install via Homebrew, Chocolatey, or Linux package manager
+- Cmake can be install via Homebrew, Chocolatey, or Linux package manager

-Once Rust and cmake is installed you can download the source code for artemis using git:
+Once Rust and cmake are installed you can download the source code for artemis using git:

 ```